 Laparoscopic surgery is an advanced surgical technique that allows a surgeon to operate through a few tiny incisions, sometimes as small as a few millimeters.
 They are able to view the inside of a patient using a microscopic camera that is placed in the body through a thin flexible tube called a laparoscope.

-The da Vinci® Surgical System is designed to provide surgeons with enhanced capabilities, including high-definition 3D vision and a magnified view.
-Dr. Reed controls the da Vinci® System, which translates his hand movements into smaller, more precise movements of the tiny surgical instruments.
+Robotic surgery is designed to provide surgeons with enhanced capabilities, including high-definition 3D vision and a magnified view.
+Dr. Reed controls the system, which translates his hand movements into smaller, more precise movements of the tiny surgical instruments.

 Not all patients or procedures are appropriate for minimally invasive surgical techniques.
 Talk to your physician to learn more.